imran-121/web-bdd-pom-java-cc/README.md

 Also configured the **circle ci** pipline.

 ## Developement Enviroment/Libararies
-Below are the libararies I have used with latest version avialble to now<br/>
+Below are the libararies I have used with latest version avialble on mevan repository<br/>
 **Java Version** 9 &nbsp;&nbsp;
 **Maven Compiler** 1.7&nbsp;&nbsp;
 **Cucumber Java 6.10.4 &nbsp &nbsp;&nbsp;